sixth-sensei/sixth-sensei.github.io/posts/pg/posts/pebbles.md

 ![](https://i.imgur.com/7BlyjM7.png)

-But that is it buddy, yeah that is it, nothing works from here, i have followed walkthroughs for walkthroughs, Nothing works
+But that is it buddy, yeah that is it, nothing works from here, i have followed walkthroughs for walkthroughs, Nothing works, Normally we are meant to get shell as user `root` from here...

 GG

+<button onclick="window.location.href='https://sec-fortress.github.io';">Back To Home螥</button>